2004 United States Senate election in Connecticut: Campaign

-Incumbent Chris Dodd was one of the most powerful senators in congress.
+Incumbent Chris Dodd was one of the most powerful senators in Congress.
 In the election cycle, Dodd raised over $7 million.
 His top five contributors were Bear Stearns, Citigroup, National Westminster Bank, Lehman Brothers, and Goldman Sachs.

-Republican nominee, Jack Orchulli, ran as fiscal conservative and social moderate.
+The Republican nominee, Jack Orchulli, ran as fiscal conservative and social moderate.
 He broke ranks with his party on gay marriage and abortion.
-That put him on the same side as most voters in the blue state of Connecticut.
 He often talked about a "broken education system."
-He argued that Dodd hasn't done anything in his 30 years in congress to fix such issues as traffic problems in Fairfield County.
+He argued that Dodd hasn't done anything in his 30 years in Congress to fix such issues as traffic problems in Fairfield County.

-Orchulli launched a statewide TV ad campaign in September, as he spent over $1.1 million and pledged to spend "whatever it takes" if polls show he is gaining ground on Dodd.
+Orchulli launched a statewide TV ad campaign in September, as he spent over $1.1 million and pledged to spend "whatever it takes" if polls showed that he was gaining ground on Dodd.